-During this field trip you will follow the journey of Tohunga Ngātoroirangi.
-Ngātoroirangi and his sisters Te Hoata and Te Pupu were responsible for bringing fire to New Zealand from the ancestral homeland, Hawaiki.
-During his travels Ngātoroirangi encountered extremely cold weather.
-He called out to his sisters, who came to him from Hawaiki in the form of fire under the earth, appearing above the ground at intervals and creating the geysers, hot pools and volcanoes between Whakaari, White Island and Tongariro.
+During this field trip you will follow the journey of high preist Ngātoroirangi.
+Ngātoroirangi and his sisters Te Hoata and Te Pupu brought fire to New Zealand from their homeland, Hawaiki.
+During his travels Ngātoroirangi battled very cold weather.
+He called out to his sisters, who came to him from Hawaiki in the form of fire under the earth.
+They appeared above the ground at places between Whakaari, White Island and Tongariro to create geysers, hot pools and volcanoes.

 You can find out more about Ngātoroirangi in this interactive.

-Taupō is a ‘supervolcano’ and one of the most frequently active rhyolite calderas in the world.
-The huge caldera (collapsed crater) has been partly filled by Lake Taupō, the largest lake in New Zealand.
-The caldera was created when the ground surface collapsed downwards due to the emptying of the magma chamber below.
+Taupō is a ‘supervolcano’ and is one of the most active supervolcanoes in the world.
+Lake Taupō fills the collapsed crater or caldera created by a huge eruption.
+The caldera formed when the ground surface collapsed as the magma chamber below emptied.

-The present magma chamber is between 6 and 8 km below the lake.
-Although Taupō Volcano has much more violent eruptions than cone volcanoes, they are much less frequent.
-It began erupting about 300,000 years ago and the present-day caldera was created by an eruption 27,000 years ago called the Oruanui Eruption.
+Today the magma chamber is between 6 and 8 km below the lake.
+Taupō Volcano has much more violent eruptions than cone volcanoes.
+These eruptions do not happen very often.
+Taupō began erupting about 300,000 years ago.
+The Lake Taupō caldera was created by an eruption 27,000 years ago called the Oruanui Eruption.

-Between this and the last ‘Taupo Eruption’ 1800 years ago, there have been at least 26 much smaller eruptions.
+Since then there have been at least 26 much smaller eruptions.
+The last eruption was 1800 years ago.
 These eruptions formed lava domes and spread pumice and ash over nearby areas.

-The Taupō supervolcano system was created by subduction of the Pacific Plate below the Australian Plate.
+The Taupō supervolcano system is the result of subduction.
+The Pacific Plate is sinking below the Australian Plate.
 The movement of plates stretches the Earth’s crust.
-This stretching has led to a thinning of the crust in the entire Taupō Volcanic Zone.
+This stretching has led to a thinning of the crust in the Taupō Volcanic Zone.
 This allows magma to rise close to the surface causing volcanic activity.

 The last major Taupō eruption is the most violent eruption known in the world in the last 5000 years.
-The eruption plume reached 50 km into the air, all of New Zealand received at least 1cm of ash and areas near the lake were covered in more than 100 m of pyroclastic flow.
+All of New Zealand was covered in at least 1cm of ash.
+Areas near the lake were covered in more than 100 m of pyroclastic flow.
 The flow spread up to 90 km from the vent and flowed over all local features except Ruapehu.

 Ready for a quiz?
 Try the "Taupō Supervolcano" activity.